By: Stanley Popovich

 2. Learn to relax.
 Sometimes we get stressed out when everything happens all at once.
 When this happens, take a deep breath and try to find something to do for a few minutes to get your mind off of the problem.
 A person can get some fresh air, listen to some music, or do an activity that will give them a fresh perspective on things.

 3. Always remember to get all of the facts of the given situation.
 Gathering the facts can prevent us from relying on exaggerated and fearful assumptions.
 By focusing on the facts, a person can rely on what is reality and what is not.

 4. In dealing with your anxieties, learn to take it one day at a time.
 While the consequences of a particular fear may seem real, there are usually other factors that can not be anticipated and can affect the results of any situation.
 We may be ninety-nine percent correct in predicting the future, but all it takes is for that one percent to make a world of difference.

+5. Think of a red stop sign.
 At times, a person might encounter a fearful thought that may be difficult to manage.
 When this happens, visualize a red stop sign, which can serve as a reminder to stop thinking about that thought.
 Regardless of how scary the thought may be, do not dwell on it.
-This technique is good in dealing with obsessive and scary thoughts.
+This technique is great in dealing with obsessive and scary thoughts.

 Note: The topics of these free articles are covered much more thoroughly in the book, “A Layman’s Guide to Managing Fear Using Psychology, Christianity and Non Resistant Methods“.